xaynetwork/xayn_discovery_engine/discovery_engine/example/README.md

 # start the server
 webdev serve

-# open up you browser at http://localhost:8080, and check out the console
+# open up your browser at http://localhost:8080, and check the console
 open http://localhost:8080
 ```